 Jenna began her musical journey at age five studying piano.
 By age eleven, she began studying voice.
 Soon after, she picked up the flute, trumpet, and guitar.
 Throughout her high school years, Jenna took every opportunity to perform in plays, musicals, clubs, restaurants, and with the American Music Abroad throughout Europe.
 In her senior year of high school, Jenna was accepted into the Harrisburg Arts Magnet School.
 It was at HAMS that she had the opportunity to study in depth the art of Musical Theatre, which would become a passion of hers.

-Ben Vincent (Student Teacher)
+Voice (Student Teacher)